Home

 August 30, 2021

-Intestinal failure (IF) is defined by the European Society for Clinical Nutrition and Metabolism (ESPEN) as the reduction of gut function below the minimum necessary for the absorption of macronutrients and/or water and electrolytes, such that intravenous supplementation (IVS) is required to maintain health and/or growth (1).
-Five major conditions may contribute to IF, namely short bowel, intestinal fistula, intestinal dysmotility, mechanical obstruction and extensive small bowel mucosal disease (2).
-In the event of an enterocutaneous fistula, the primary mechanism of IF is the malabsorption of the ingested food as a result of a reduction or bypass of the absorptive mucosal surface (2).
+Intestinal failure is defined by the European Society for Clinical Nutrition and Metabolism (ESPEN) as the reduction of gut function below the minimum necessary for the absorption of macronutrients and/or water and electrolytes, such that intravenous supplementation is required to maintain health and/or growth (1).
+Five major conditions may contribute to intestinal failure, namely short bowel, intestinal fistula, intestinal dysmotility, mechanical obstruction and extensive small bowel mucosal disease (2).
+In the event of an enterocutaneous fistula, the primary mechanism of intestinal failure is the malabsorption of the ingested food as a result of a reduction or bypass of the absorptive mucosal surface (2).

-The main symptom of IF is diarrhoea or high stoma output, which when severe, can lead to dehydration, malnutrition and weight loss.
-To prevent dehydration and malnutrition, parenteral nutrition (PN) is often used in the management of IF.
+The main symptom of intestinal failure is diarrhoea or high stoma output, which when severe, can lead to dehydration, malnutrition, and weight loss.
+To prevent dehydration and malnutrition, parenteral nutrition is often used in the management of intestinal failure.
 However, it is not without its own complications, high cost, and decrease in quality of life in the long term (3).
-Therefore, dietary modifications as part of a multidisciplinary approach together with novel intestinotrophic pharmaceuticals and surgery may be able to stimulate intestinal adaptation and optimise intestinal absorption in order to achieve independence from PN (3).
+Therefore, dietary modifications as part of a multidisciplinary approach together with novel intestinotrophic pharmaceuticals and surgery may be able to stimulate intestinal adaptation and optimise intestinal absorption in order to achieve independence from parenteral nutrition (3).

 General Tips